Mexican Fruit Fly

 Controlling Mexican Fruit Fly

-For the latest Mexican fruit fly quarantine information, select the name of your State in the Pest Tracker below, or view Fruit Fly Quarantine Maps, Federal Orders, SPRO Letters, and Environmental Documents.
+For the latest Mexican fruit fly quarantine information, select the name of your State in the Pest Tracker below, or view Fruit Fly Quarantine Maps and Descriptions and Fruit Fly Federal Orders and SPRO Letters.

 Pest Tracker: Find Pests by State or Region